-In the world of shopping, cashback portals such as Quidco have consumers sign up to their site, where they are met with a range of deals exclusively offered to them by any number of brands and service providers.
+In the world of shopping and betting on the go, cashback portals such as Quidco have consumers sign up to their site, where they are met with a range of deals exclusively offered to them by any number of brands and service providers.

 Quidco take their money from the brand and deliver the consumer a percentage of their outlay back to their bank account.
 It’s simpler than it sounds and, in theory, everyone’s a winner.

-Typically, it hasn't taken long for the world of online gambling to catch up.
-Where shoppers get a relatively meagre payback on their outlay, gamers have been known to receive much more substantial cashback figures, with cashback portal Gambling Deals offering 20% cashback after every play, for example.
+Typically, it hasn’t taken long for the world of online gambling to catch up.
+Where shoppers get a relatively meagre payback on their outlay, gamers have been known to receive much more substantial cashback figures.
+For example, cashback portal Gambling Deals.com reviews the best gambling sites online for offers.
 A number of iGaming sites are signed up to this cashback revolution, including InterCasino, Betfred, and BetVictor, and these offers extend across casino, slots, bingo and sports betting.

 The theory, of course, is that the consumer wins twice here, having been offered both exclusive new deals and cashback on their losses.
 The online casino takes a profit they wouldn’t have otherwise seen, and the broker takes a slice in between.

 In a roundabout way, it’s Groupon for gamblers, but with the added benefit of cashback on top.
 Of course, not every betting site or online casino is included as partners of these cashback providers, and players with a preference for a certain site may find themselves disappointed.